 Extreme weather events accelerate carbon cycling in coastal ecosystems

-Karl Kaiser, Texas A&M University at Galveston, Department of Marine and Coastal Environmental Science, Galveston, United States, Jessica Labonté, Texas A&M University at Galveston, Marine Biology, Galveston, TX, United States, Antonietta Quigg, Texas A&M University at Galveston, Marine Biology, Galveston, United States and Ge Yan, Texas A&M University at Galveston, Marine Sciences, Galveston, TX, United States
+Karl Kaiser, Texas A&M University at Galveston, Department of Marine and Coastal Environmental Science, Galveston, TX, United States, Jessica Labonté, Texas A&M University at Galveston, Marine Biology, Galveston, TX, United States, Antonietta Quigg, Texas A&M University at Galveston, Marine Biology, Galveston, United States and Ge Yan, Texas A&M University at Galveston, Marine Sciences, Galveston, TX, United States

 Abstract: